andywiecko/andywiecko.github.io/projects.md

 <img src="../fallingSand.png" alt="Falling sand game preview" width="400"/>

 - **Falling-sand game** (work in progress) -- cellular automata based game inspired by *Noita*.
 See my [**twitter**](https://twitter.com/andywiecko) for the preview.
+Implemented features:
+   - basic particles (water, sand, static);
+   - parallel updates of the world;
+   - injecting particles into the world using *paint* like tool;
+   - converting *png* images into the world structs.

 # Old projects